zaphosting/docs/docs/satisfactory-mods.md

 ---
 id: satisfactory-mods
 title: "Satisfactory: Installing Mods to your Satisfactory server"
-description: Information on how to install mods to your Satisfactory server and game client from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to install mods to your Satisfactory server and game client from ZAP-Hosting
 sidebar_label: Install Mods
 services:
   - gameserver-satisfactory